luk1897/Research_Track_1-Assignment-2/README.md

 I modified the launcher of the package assignment_2_2022 by adding ```launch-prefix="xterm"``` to the bug_as.py node to get info on the behaviour of the robot in another console.
 I added ```launch-prefix="xterm"```, also in the launcher of the package my_assignment, to the information.py node to have a cleaner output.

+## Documentation

+[Here] (https://luk1897.github.io/Research_Track_1-Assignment-2/) it is possible to read the documentation regarding the project.

 ## How to install and run

 ### Install